astronomer/docs/learn/airflow-ui.md

 ### Code

-Under the **Code** tab you can access the code generating the DAG you are viewing.
+Under the **Code** tab you can access the code that generates the DAG you are viewing.
 While your code should live in source control, the **Code** tab provides a quick insight into what is going on in the DAG.
 DAG code can't be edited in the UI.

 ![Grid code](/img/guides/airflow-ui_grid_code.png)